Arc’teryx Beta LT Jacket

 Moving outside of Arc’teryx, Patagonia’s top-end Pluma hardshell is a formidable competitor to the Beta LT.
 Both feature 40-denier Gore-Tex Pro constructions, highly adjustable cuffs and hoods, and similar price tags ($549 for the Patagonia and $525 for the Arc’teryx).
 The Pluma has the upper hand for high-output activities like mild-weather backcountry skiing with its included pit zips.
 That being said, it’s not as polished of a piece as the Beta: we’ve found the Patagonia’s hood is too small to comfortably fit over a ski helmet, and its DWR coating hasn’t held up nearly as well as the LT’s.
 If the lack of pit zips isn’t a deal breaker for you, we prefer the Arc’teryx.
 And if you need pit zips, the Beta AR is the better all-around choice.

-A final jacket to have on your radar is Outdoor Research’s Optimizer.
-This shell is similar in weight to the Beta at 12.9 ounces, has excellent breathability thanks to its Gore-Tex Active membrane, and comes in at a more palatable $399.
-We like the helmet-compatible hood, two-way main zipper, and trim fit on the Optimizer, although it can’t match the range of motion and barely-there level of comfort that you get with the Beta.
-Further, the OR’s thin 20-denier face fabric is a red flag for serious backcountry use.
-It’s hard to deny the value that you get from the Optimizer—and OR in general—but we’ll take the lighter, tougher, and more versatile Beta LT in this case.
+A final jacket to have on your radar is Mountain Hardwear’s Exposure/2 Active.
+This shell is similar in weight to the Beta at 13.5 ounces, has excellent breathability thanks to its Gore-Tex Active membrane, and comes in at a more palatable $425.
+We like the helmet-compatible hood, pit zips, and generous storage on the Exposure, although it can’t match the range of motion and barely-there level of comfort that you get with the Beta.
+Further, the MH’s thin 30-denier face fabric and less durable Active membrane are red flags for serious backcountry use.
+It’s hard to deny the value that you get from the Exposure, but we’ll take the lighter, tougher, and more versatile Beta LT in this case.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!